-If you are looking to apply to an ST3 level programme in one of the medical specialties coordinated by the Physician Specialty Recruitment Officer (PSRO) national recruitment process, this website contains detailed information to help you.
+If you are looking to apply to an ST3 level programme in one of the medical specialties coordinated by the Physician Specialty Recruitment Office (PSRO) national recruitment process, this website contains detailed information to help you.
 This covers recruitment to UK training programmes in these specialties in England, Scotland and Wales, and also Northern Ireland for clinical genetics, medical oncology and palliative medicine.

 Completion of a substantive ST3 programme will lead to a Certificate of Completion of Training (CCT) or a Combined Programme Certificate of Eligibility for Specialist Registration (CESR CP) depending on your training pathway up to this point.
 For more information on certification please see the JRCPTB website.